 335 Composition Studies I: Orchestration Drawing on the experience gained in MUAC 231/232, students will learn the complexities, challenges, and best practices in composing for all standard, Western, acoustic instruments.
 Students will arrange works by other composers for instrumental combinations and will also create original works for large chamber ensembles of mixed instrumentation.
 When possible, the works will be read and/or performed and recorded.
 Two semesters, 0.5 credit each semester.
 Prerequisite: MUAC 246, 231, 232, 233 and permission of instructor.
+337 Music Creation and Production Traditionally, the act of composing music involves the creation of music notation, but the advent of mass-market digital-audio workstation software has revolutionized the music industry.
+This course explores a diversity of ways in which recorded and synthesized sounds can be used directly as raw material for music composition.
+Students will become acquainted with and gain experience using a variety of audio recording and editing techniques for the purpose of learning how to craft musical works using digital audio workstation and other computer music software.
+No prior no prior musical knowledge or experience necessary. .5 credit course.
+Two of these .5 credit courses will fulfill the Arts requirement.
 345 Keys to Music 6: Theorizing Possibilities Having filled your musical toolkit with elements and techniques in previous semesters of this track, develop and apply your own theories of music.
 We will learn and apply sophisticated methods of analysis and theorizing, methods that propose what makes music coherent, how it makes sense, what holds a piece together.
 Reaching beyond the received, Common-Practice theory of parts 1-5, this course explores a wide variety of music theories from the 18th Century up to the present.
 Prerequisite: 245 or 246.

 Attributes: Writing in the Discipline 352 Seminar in Early Music Studies in selected topics of the history of music ca. 900-1750.
 Prerequisite: 101 and 126 or permission of the instructor.
 Offered alternate years.
-Attributes: MEMS Elective 353 Seminar in Classic and Romantic Music Studies in selected topics of the history of music from ca. 1750 to 1900.
-Prerequisite: 102 and 126 or permission of the instructor.
+Attributes: MEMS Elective 353 Seminar in Music and Sound Studies Studies in selected topics related to music and sound studies.
+Prerequisite: MUAC 206, 209, 210, 211, 212, or 221, or permission of the instructor.
 Offered alternate years.
 354 German Music and Politics The boundaries of this course are narrow in space-Germany, Austria, and the Czech Republic-but wide in the types of political topics that we will discuss: hero worship, nationalism, ethnic/racial definitions of a Volk, anti-Semitism, multimedia productions, genocide, political critique, censorship, and aesthetic debates.
 Students will also have an opportunity to explore a musical-political topic of their own through a short research unit.
 This course is cross-listed as GRMN 350 and JDST 316.
 Offered alternate years.
 Prerequisite: 102 or permission of the instructor.
 355 Seminar in Ethnomusicology Studies in selected topics in ethnomusicology.
 Ethnomusicology, broadly writ, is concerned with examining the relation of musical expression, forms, and reception to socio-cultural life.
 As such, it is interdisciplinary in nature, straddling the humanities, the arts, and the social sciences.
 Critical analysis and understanding of socio-cultural difference, in relation to expressive culture, features as central to ethnomusicological theory, method, and writing conventions.
 Possible course titles include: "Music and Place," "Reading Musical Ethnography," "The Social Lives of Musical Instruments," "Ethnographic Research in Music and the Performing arts: Qualitative Methods."
 Prerequisites: Dependent upon topic.